 - Lime juice - 2 tsp

 Sweet potatoes - (If prepping right before cooking, get oven heating first.)
 Wash and scrub potatoes.
 Slice in half lengthwise.
 (Can be done up to 5 days ahead)

-Cheese (if not pre-shredded) / Broccoli - Prep as directed.
+Broccoli / Bacon - Prep as directed.
 Store separately.
 (Can be done up to 5 days ahead)

-Make crema - Finely chop dill.
-Combine with yogurt, lime juice, garlic powder, chili powder, and black pepper.
+Make tahini sauce - Finely chop dill.
+Combine with tahini, lime juice, garlic powder, chili powder, and black pepper.
 Add some water a small amount at a time if needed until the crema forms a smooth, pourable dressing.
 Season with some salt.
 (Can be done up to 5 days ahead)